 How To Bond With Your Parrot

-Don’t make any sudden moves around the parrot and speak in a soft, gentle voice.
-In time, you’ll be able to start handling your parrot, but only if it’s ready.
-Rescued or rehomed parrots may need more time to adjust to you, so don’t be alarmed if the bonding process is a slow one.
+Don’t make any sudden moves and speak in a soft, gentle voice.
+In time, you’ll be able to start handling your parrot.
+Rescued or rehomed parrots may need more time to adjust, so don’t worry if the bonding process is slow.

 Once your parrot is comfortable around you, it may start to preen you.
-But before this happens, try grooming your parrot first.
-Grooming is a good way to get your parrot to accept you and help it get used to being handled.
+Before this happens, try grooming your parrot.
+Grooming is a good way to get your parrot to accept you and get it used to handling.

 Start by scratching the back of its head and removing any pinfeathers.
 Take it slowly and move at its pace.
-Any overzealous grooming could cause the parrot to become wary of you.
+Any overzealous grooming could cause your parrot to become wary of you.

 How To Tell If A Parrot Likes You